 ~ Paul Atreides / Frank Herbert, Dune (1965)

 ~ Dune is one of my favorite books.
 And I think this quote, spoken by the young hero early in the storyline when facing a singular physical & mental ordeal, captures part of what makes the cerebral sci-fi epic so damn good.
-Aside from being extraordinarily well-written and featuring fully realized worlds and empires, Frank Herbert imbues his characters with unparalleled philosophical depth.
+Aside from being extraordinarily imaginative yet readable, featuring fully realized worlds and empires, Frank Herbert imbues his characters with philosophical depth.
 The fear is the mind-killer quote means a lot to me.
 Over the years, after reading the book in my youth and then re-reading it relatively recently, it has become something of a mantra to me.
 It presents a concept of a practical and spiritual nature that I consider in my own life philosophy.
 I will try to relate what I mean.

 “I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.”

 There is this dualism in fear.
 It can create or destroy, inspire us to feats of the extraordinary, or kill the workings of the mind itself.
 If only we had some perspective on our fears.
 What is fear?
 Why do we experience it?
 How do we overcome it?

 Fear is certainly logical.
 It’s in our natures, a feature of our instincts for survival.
 Such physical reactions to avoid danger, mitigate risks, and escape all manner of psychological and physical harms are ingrained within us for good reason.
 Animals are biologically bound to protect themselves, to live to carry their gene pools on to the next generation.
 Fear can be considered a driving force in evolution — how much of what we see in the world, in all living things conforming to the rigors of natural selection — is a product of fear’s work?